airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 ---

+> **WARNING!**
+>
-**Destruction of Registers**
+> **Destruction of Registers:**

-When you call a function, you should assume that everything currently in your registers will be wiped out.
-The only register that is guaranteed to be left with the value it started with are _%ebp_ and a few others (the Linux C calling convention requires functions to preserve the values of _%ebx_, _%edi_, and _%esi_ if they are altered - this is not strictly held during this book because these programs are self-contained and not called by outside functions). _%ebx_ also has some other uses in position-independent code, which is not covered in this book. _%eax_ is guaranteed to be overwritten with the return value, and the others likely are.
-If there are registers you want to save before calling a function, you need to save them by pushing them on the stack before pushing the function\'s parameters.
-You can then pop them back off in reverse order after popping off the parameters.
-Even if you know a function does not overwrite a register you should save it, because future versions of that function may.
+>
+> When you call a function, you should assume that everything
+> currently in your registers will be wiped out.
+The only
+> register that is guaranteed to be left with the value it started with
+> are _%ebp_ and a few others (the Linux C calling convention
+> requires functions to preserve the values of _%ebx_, _%edi_,
+> and _%esi_ if they are altered - this is not strictly held during
+> this book because these programs are self-contained and not called by
+> outside functions). _%ebx_ also has some other uses in position-independent
+> code, which is not covered in this book. _%eax_ is guaranteed to be
+> overwritten with the return value, and the others likely are.
+If there
+> are registers you want to save before calling a function, you need to
+> save them by pushing them on the stack before pushing the
+> function\'s parameters.
+You can then pop them back off in reverse order
+> after popping off the parameters.
+Even if you know a function does not
+> overwrite a register you should save it, because future versions of that
+> function may.
+>

-Other languages\' calling convention may be different.
-For example, other calling conventions may place the burden on the function to save any registers it uses.
-Be sure to check to make sure the calling conventions of your languages are compatible before trying to mix languages.
-Or in the case of assembly language, be sure you know how to call the other language\'s functions.
+> Other languages\' calling convention may be
+> different.
+For example, other calling conventions may place the burden
+> on the function to save any registers it uses.
+Be sure to check to make
+> sure the calling conventions of your languages are compatible before
+> trying to mix languages.
+Or in the case of assembly language, be sure
+> you know how to call the other language\'s functions.

 ---

+> **NOTE.**
+>
 > **Extended Specification:**
 > Details of the C language calling convention (also
 > known as the ABI, or Application Binary Interface) is available online.